 Cheesy Low-Carb Taco Casserole

 This Cheesy Low-Carb Taco Casserole has ground beef, onion, Ro-Tel tomatoes, cauliflower rice, taco seasoning, and of course lots of cheese for a taco casserole recipe that’s also Keto, Low-glycemic, gluten-free, and can be South Beach Diet friendly.
-Use the Special Diets Index to find more recipes like this one!
+Use Casserole Recipes to find more recipes like this one!

 There’s something about a cheesy casserole that just screams comfort food, even when it’s made with healthy ingredients like the ones I used in this Cheesy Low-Carb Taco Casserole.
 What I love most about casseroles is the way you can cook once and then have leftovers for another meal or two to be reheated later.
 Of course if you have a really big family that might not work out so well; I’m guessing even the kids will eat this one!
 We used a lot of cheese to make this casserole worthy of the name cheesy, but you can certainly use less cheese if you prefer.